ucsb-cs32/s21/_lab/lab01.md

 Orientation
 =====

+Similar to step 7 of Lab00, this is the background on the data project for this quarter:
 Working with real world data allows us to use computing to ask questions and learn about our world.
 It also allows us to practice design and implementation of object oriented projects.
 This week's lab is the first step in our larger project related to using various data sources to learn about the United States.
 This project and later additions will use the CORGIS datasets (The Collection of Really Great, Interesting, Situated Datasets): https://corgis-edu.github.io/corgis/